Eddisonandres/LoanSimulator/README.md

 ### **model/**
 - `createTables.sql`: Script to create all necessary tables in the database.
+- `InsertData.sql`: Script to insert the data to the main tables.

 ### **procedures/**
 - `insert_city.sql`: Procedure to insert cities.